MrManny/karaokai/.github/ISSUE_TEMPLATE/help_wanted.md

 ---
 name: 🥺 Help wanted
-about: Confuse about the use of electron-vue-vite
+about: Need help with a specific thing?
-title: "[Help] the title of help wanted report"
+title: "[Help] the title of what you need help with"
 labels: help wanted
 assignees: ''

 ---

-#### Describe the problem you confuse
+#### Describe the problem you need help with